BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 I will be delighted to receive suggestions and feedback to improve them and eventually benefit others.
 If you have any suggestions, please do let me know.
 Thanks.

 ## Notes
 It is good to practice LaTex but it is time consuming.
 From chapter 8, I will focus on understandidng and exercise.
-May turn them into LaTex if I have time.
+May turn them into LaTex if I have time. => GoodNotes5 is a better option.

 2021-06-03: Professor is right, calculator calculates, human think.
 I will use tools instead of pen and paper from now on.
+Still thinking the difference, and I need time to diguest the impact and fully leverage it.

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.